Stiff self-interacting string near QCD deconfinement point: Quark-antiquark potential at LO and NLO

-We look first at the fit and parameterization behavior according to the overlap of the Bessel function Eq.~\eqref{eq:SP_CaselleEn} for the $Q\bar{Q}$ potential.
-Fig.~\ref{CasellePot} shows the lattice data of the $Q\bar{Q}$ potential, normalized to the value retrieved at $R=1.2$, at both temperatures $T/T_c=0.8$ and $T/T_c=0.9$.
-The corresponding fits to the overlap potential with the lowest state Eq.~\eqref{eq:SP_CaselleE0}.
-The values of $\chi^{2}_{dof}$ in Table~\ref{T1} are indicating a good fit behavior for all considered fit region at $T/T_c=0.8$ with the string tension set as a free fit parameter.
-Nevertheless, the plots depict that the best fits is attainable when considering the whole fit region.

-At the temperature $T/T_c=0.9$ only for large distances commencing from $R \geq 1.0$ fm a good fit is returned (Table~\ref{T1}).
-However, the fits are returning the same value of the string tension as that received at the other temperature $T/T_c =0.8$ on the same fit interval.
-The returned value of the zero temperature string tension $\sigma_{0}=0.049$ is within the standard value of the string tension $\sqrt{\sigma}=440$ MeV~\cite{PhysRevD.47.661}.
-As a consistency check for our lattice data, we reproduce the same value of the string tension taken as a fit parameter as in Ref.~\cite{PhysRevD.85.077501} and ~\cite{Kac} with the corresponding function of the static potential~\cite{Gao,Luscher:2002qv} and fit domain.

-To set comparison with the string model predictions, we fit the $Q\bar{Q}$ potential to that derived from the NG string Eqs.\eqref{LO} and \eqref{NLO} for the exact expression of leading and next-to-leading order, separately.
-Similarly, we set the string tension $\sigma\, a^{2}$ and the renormalization constant $\mu(T)$ as a free fitting parameters.
-Table.~\ref{T2} enlists the returned value of the string tension $\sigma\, a^{2}$ and $\chi_{\rm{dof}}^2$ for various source separations commencing from $R=0.4, 0.5, 0.6$ and $0.7$ fm and extending to $R=1.2$ fm.
+The lattice data of the $V_{Q\bar{Q}}$, normalized to its value at $R=1.2$, at the temperature $T/T_c=0.8$, is shown on Fig.\ref{fig:QQpot_08}.
+To set comparison with the string model predictions, we fit the lattice results from Eq.\eqref{eq:lattice_QQ_potential} with the theoretical predictions of the NG string model at the LO and NLO separately, see Eqs.\eqref{eq:QQpotential_LO} and \eqref{eq:QQpotential_NLO}.
+The string tension $\sigma\, a^{-2}$ and the renormalization constant $\mu(T)$ was used as free parameters.

-A large value of $\chi^2$ is returned for fits of color sources separations commencing from $R=0.4$.
-For separations distance $R\leq 0.4$ fm the NG string description is showing increasingly significant deviations from the LGT data due to the short distance physics and the one dimensional idealization of NG string.
-In Ref.~\cite{Caselle:2012rp} the intrinsic thickness of the flux-tube has been discussed.

-Excluding the point $R=0.4$ fm dramatically decreases the returned value of $\chi^{2}$ for both the leading order LO and the next to leading approximation NLO Eqs.\eqref{LO} and Eqs.~\eqref{NLO}, respectively.
-The returned values of the string tension parameter quickly reaches stability even by the exclusion of further points at short distances $R=0.5$ fm and $R=0.6$ fm from the fit range.
-At this temperature, the string tension settles at a stable value of $\sigma\, a^{2}=0.0445$ measured in lattice units.
+A large value of $\chi^2$ is returned for fits of color sources separations from $R=0.4$ to $R=1.1$ fm.
+For the separation distance $R\leq 0.4$ fm the NG string description is expected to show increasingly significant deviations from the lattice data due to the short distance physics and the idealized one dimensional NG string.
+Excluding the point $R=0.4$ fm from the fits significantly improved the data description for both the LO and the NLO approximations\cite{Bakry:2017utr}.
+We observed a manifesting stability in the returned values of the string tension parameter even by the exclusion of further points at short distances $R=0.5$ fm and $R=0.6$ fm from the fit range\cite{Bakry:2017utr}.
+The string tension settles a stable value of $\sigma a^{-2}=0.0445$ measured in lattice units at $T/T_{c}=0.8$, see Ref.\cite{Bakry:2017utr}.